danionella/opm_unshear/README.md

 The oblique interpolation function requires the following parameters:
 - `data`: the input data, a 3D array of shape (p, v, h), where p is the number of oblique planes (camera frames), v is the number of vertical camera pixels, and h is the number of horizontal camera pixels.
 - `slope(float)`: Imagining an ideal pencil parallel to the optical axis, this is the shift of the pencil image, in `v` pixels, between consecutive camera frames.
 This parameter can be positive or negative, depending on the direction of plane scanning or oblique plane tilt.
 You can also use `opm_unshear.get_slope` to calculate this value.
 - `sub_j(int)`: subsampling factor along the vertical direction of the output dataset (along the optical axis).
-Default is 1.
-Can often be higher (more subsampling), depending on optical resolution, to reduce memory footprint of the output dataset.
+Values should be between 1 (no subsampling)  and `abs(slope)`.
+Larger values reducethe memory footprint of the output dataset (and are often justified in OPM, depending on axial resolution).
-- `sup_i(int)`: supersampling factor along the plane-scanning direction.
-Default is 2.
+- `sup_i(float)`: supersampling factor along the plane-scanning direction.
+Values should be between 1 and `abs(slope)` (higher values are possible but this just wastes memory).
 Optimal values depend on the plane spacing, optical resolution and desired memory footprint.
-Values should be between 1 and `abs(slope)` (higher values are possible but this just wastes memory).

 Example geometry with slope=3, sub_j=2, sup_i=2 (showing a slice along axis 2, or "h"):
 ```